sabatinim/sabatinim.github.io/_posts/2020-08-21-building-blocks-and-composition-2n-round.md

 title: "Building blocks and composition a 2nd round"
 date: 2020-08-21
 ---

-Hi guys, again here after my previous [post](https://sabatinim.github.io/blog/2020/08/16/building-blocks-and-composition).
-I want to add some hints regarding software modularisation.
-The example is always our video store kata.
-I'd like to share with you how in functional style manage the OCP principle.
+In my [previous post](https://sabatinim.github.io/blog/2020/08/16/building-blocks-and-composition), I talked about functional programming's fundamental building blocks and introduced the Open-Closed Principle (OCP).
+Today, I want to explore software modularization and how we can implement the OCP using functional programming techniques.

-The OCP definition say: **software should be open for extension, but closed for modification.**
+The Open-Closed Principle (OCP) may sound simple, but it can be challenging to implement effectively: "Software should be open for extension but closed for modification."
+Achieving this principle is crucial for maintaining agility and adaptability in your development process.

-This is very simple to understand but very hard to achieve and for me it's the base for the team agility (resiliency to changes).
-Coming back to our example we have to print the receipt in plaint text but we also have the secret requirement to print it also in HTML.
-In order to do this change, we don't want to change our code but we want to extend it in perfect OCP style :)
-I'm going to show you the receipt module:
+Let's revisit the context of our Video Store Kata.
+We've already implemented the ability to print receipts in plain text.
+However, a new requirement has arisen: we need to print receipts in HTML format without altering our existing codebase.
+This is where the Open-Closed Principle comes into play.

+To fulfill this requirement, we'll start by examining our receipt module:

 ``` typescript
 class PrintableMovie {